 Although the truncation bias is not our focus here, the deficiency measure can be naturally extended to the case of finite-order VARs.
-Deficiency of a VAR(K) with respect to u{it} , denoted by $\delta_i(K)$, is given by the fraction of unexplained variance of the population projection of u{it} onto the truncated VAR information space spanned by present and past values of the x's, until the maximum lag K. By its very definition, the sequence $\delta_i(K)$ is nonincreasing in K. The finite-order deficiency $\delta_i(K)$ measures the total asymptotic bias due to deficiency plus lag truncation, provided that the VAR residuals are serially uncorrelated (see Section 3 for details).
+Deficiency of a VAR(K) with respect to u{it} , denoted by δ_i^K , is given by the fraction of unexplained variance of the projection of u{it} onto the truncated VAR information space spanned by present and past values of the x's, until the maximum lag K. By its very definition, the sequence δ_i^K is nonincreasing in K. The finite-order deficiency δ_i^K measures the total asymptotic bias due to deficiency plus lag truncation, provided that the VAR residuals are serially uncorrelated (see Section 3 for details).

-2.3 Beyond the ABCs (and Ds)
+2.3 Beyond the Poor Man's Condition